-Short-Term Cash Compensation Long-Term Incentive Compensation
+Short-Term Cash Compensation Long -Ter m Incentive e Con npensation

-Base + Annual Cash = Total Cash + Long- + Equity = Total Direct
+Base + Annual Cash = Total Short- + Long- + Equity = Total Direct

-Salary Incentive Compensation Term Awards Compensation
+Salary Incentive Term Cash Term Awards Compensation

-(1-Yr. • Cash (Annual •
+(1-Yr.
+Compensation Cash (Annual

-Financial Incentive Grant with
+Financial - Incentive Grant with

 Goals) (3-Yr.
 5-Yr.

-, Financial vesting)
+Financial vesting)

-Goals) ٥
+Goals) σ,

-Although the Committee does review retirement, perquisites and other benefits such as the 401(k) plan, pension plan and health and welfare benefits, these benefits are not referenced against market data or used in determining direct compensation levels.
+Although the Committee also reviews retirement, perquisites and other benefits such as the 401(k) plan and health and welfare benefits, these benefits are not referenced against market data or used in determining direct compensation levels.
 These benefits are more fully described in the "Retirement and Other Benefits" and the "Perquisites" sections of this CD&A.